Architecture Firm Website Design - Ignore These 5 Factors At Your Own Peril!

 I've been designing websites since 1997, and in that time, websites have changed quite a bit.
 With all the changes over the years, it's no surprise that I often find some firm owners don't understand how architecture website design really works.
 While you might know a bad website when you see one, you might not understand what makes a good site work.
 This article will change that.

-In my experience, the best approach is to workshop your website requirements with your team and a web design professional.
+We have found that the best approach is to workshop your website requirements with your team and a lead generation professional.
 You'd be surprised at how your website can help in attracting, nurturing, and converting visitors into bonafide sales opportunities.

 I cannot overstate the importance of involving professional help in building your website.
 The internet is littered with failed in-house web design projects, and it ain't pretty.
-In fact, a poorly-designed website can hurt business.
+In fact, a poorly designed website can hurt your business.
+Have you ever had someone say, "By the way, did Joe Smith call you?
+I referred him to you and gave him your website address."
+If you never heard from Joe Smith, it was likely because they visited your website.

-Architects seem prone to view websites as another design problem, when that could not be further from the truth.
+Architects seem prone to view websites as a design problem when that could not be further from the truth.
 A website that does not help you produce leads is a waste of time and money.
 A great design that shows off your work is a given, but your website needs to appeal to your ideal client, and it has to provide a solution to their problem.
+If you try to design your website to impress other architects, you're going to waste your time and money.

-If you're ready to get started on your website design, follow these five tips to help ensure your website success.
+If you're ready to get started designing your website, pay attention to these five factors to ensure your website is a success.

 We're no longer living in the desktop and laptop era.
 Mobile browsing has surpassed desktop browsing.
 In fact, Google now uses mobile-optimized design as a key search engine ranking factor.